-Make sure you sign up for store reward cards, especially at your favorite grocer store.
+Make sure you sign up for store reward cards, especially at your favorite grocery store.
 That way every time you make a purchase, you qualify for new coupons too.

 You’ll also want to sign up for online reward programs like Ibotta to earn rebates on your purchases.
-I also use apps web extensions like Rakuten and Savings.com to earn cash back on my online shopping.
-This is on top of sale prices retailers offer!
+I also use apps web extensions like Rakuten to earn cash back on my online shopping.
+This is on top of the sale prices retailers offer!

 Working or Staying Home with Kids